esi-neuroscience/syncopy/doc/source/developer/tools.rst

    parallelization and post-computation cleanup.
 This should be based on the abstract class :class:`syncopy.shared.computational_routine.ComputationalRoutine`
-3. Another wrapping metafunction handling method selection, parameterization and error checking is then provided for the end users.
+3. Another wrapping metafunction handling method selection, parameterization and error checking is then provided for the users.

 An example for this type of structure is the multi-taper fourier analysis.
 The corresponding stages here are